Silicon Valley Real Estate

 Why get sellers coverage?
 Sometimes things break before the home transfers title (dishwasher, disposal etc.) - these sort of items are usually fully covered (except for a small co-pay) by sellers coverage.
 Often there are big-ticket-item surprises when the inspections are done, though.
 For example, if its discovered during the home inspection that the furnace has a cracked heat exchanger, the seller will usually be stuck having to pay for a new heater.
 It will be about $2200 to replace most units, and it must be done (as a cracked heat exchanger can cause carbon monoxide poisoning.
 With sellers coverage, many home warranty policies will cover $500 of this cost.
 The cost of sellers coverage is usually well under $100 and provides good peace of mind for the ˜what ifs of the inspections.
 It may not always cover everything, but the seller will have saved money by having the warranty if something like this is discovered.
 (For this reason, I provide a sellers coverage on a home warranty with ALL my listings when my seller client agrees to providing buyers coverage for the purchaser)

-Buyers Coverage: A Buyers Warranty usually ranges between $300 and $700, depending on the type and size of property (condo/townhome vs single family dwelling, the amount of square footage) and the amenities covered (it usually costs more to include air conditioning, a hot tub, etc.).
+Buyers Coverage: A Buyer’s Warranty usually ranges between $350 and $700, depending on the type and size of property (condo/townhome vs single family dwelling, the amount of square footage) and the amenities covered (it usually costs more to include air conditioning, a hot tub, etc.).
 It lasts for a year, from the time the home warranty company is paid (or close of escrow, check each company to verify).
-There are many possible ˜add ons - some of which might be a very good idea for you to consider purchasing!
+There are many possible ˜add ons – some of which might be a very good idea for you to consider purchasing!
 If that cracked heat exchanger discovery is made during the buyers coverage, the home warranty company may cover all of it.

 On average in the US, for every home warranty purchased, there are between 1.7 and 2 service calls made - so homeowners with these warranties are making good use of them!